xieyuheng/cell-complex/docs/README.md

-- I do not use typedoc,
-  because typedoc does not use the latest version of typescript : https://github.com/TypeStrong/typedoc/issues/880
+- use `--ignoreCompilerErrors` for typedoc, because typedoc does not use the latest version of typescript : https://github.com/TypeStrong/typedoc/issues/880